hobby-grade/Nintendo-Switch-Discord-Status/README.md

 Required packages: [Node.js](https://nodejs.org/).

 1. Once Node.js is installed, git clone or download and extract the source files to your chosen directory.
-2. Open a terminal window, or command prompt in that directory.
+2. Open a terminal window in that directory.
 3. To install the application's required dependencies, use the command `npm install`.
 4. Finally, to execute the application you simply need to enter into terminal `npm start`.